How to Find a Pro Bono Opportunity

 Pro Bono Partnership in Charlottesville

-Hunton & Williams Pro Bono Partnership – Under the supervision of attorneys from the Richmond office and the associate in the firm’s Charlottesville Pro Bono Office, students volunteer to assist indigent family law clients with protective orders, child support and custody/visitation issues.
-Other students will conduct factual and legal research in cases for clients with asylum or other immigration law issues.
+Hunton & Williams Pro Bono Partnership –Under the supervision of attorneys from the firm’s Richmond office and the associate in the firm’s Charlottesville Pro Bono Office, students volunteer to assist indigent family law clients with protective orders, child support and custody/visitation issues.
+Other students will conduct factual and legal research in cases for clients with immigration and/or housing law issues.

 Immigrant Jail Outreach Project – Students accompany attorneys from the Washington, D.C.-based Capital Area Immigrants' Rights (CAIR) Coalition to interview clients and to present know-your-rights presentations at a nearby juvenile detention facility and at several regional jails that have a large population of immigrant detainees.